hazelcast/hazelcast/hazelcast-documentation/src/JCache.md

 }
 ```

-To simplify the process for users JCache API offers a set of useful helper methods collected in
+To simplify the process for the users, JCache API offers a set of useful helper methods collected in
 `javax.cache.configuration.FactoryBuilder`.
-In the above configuration example `FactoryBuilder::factoryOf` is used to create a
+In the above configuration example, `FactoryBuilder::factoryOf` is used to create a
 singleton factory for the given instance.

 ### CacheLoader